-The Canon EOS 700D (called Canon T5i in some regions) and the Canon PowerShot G7 X are two digital cameras that were announced, respectively, in March 2013 and September 2014.
+The Canon EOS 700D (called Canon T5i in some regions) and the Canon PowerShot G7 X are two digital cameras that were officially introduced, respectively, in March 2013 and September 2014.
 The 700D is a DSLR, while the G7X is a fixed lens compact.
 The cameras are based on an APS-C (700D) and an one-inch (G7X) sensor.
-The 700D has a resolution of 17.9 megapixel, whereas the G7X provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 700D has a resolution of 17.9 megapixels, whereas the G7X provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon 700D and the Canon G7 X are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 700D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X is considerably smaller (54 percent) than the Canon 700D.
 In this context, it is worth noting that neither the 700D nor the G7X are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X has a lens build in, whereas the 700D is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X has a lens built in, whereas the 700D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the 700D and their specifications in the Canon EF Lens Catalog.
+You can compare the optics available for the 700D and their specifications in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.